HamzaKV/Algorithms-and-Data-Structures/README.md

-I am NOT RESPONSIBLE for any bugs, viruses or any illegal activity caused by this project.
+I am NOT RESPONSIBLE for any bugs, viruses or any illegal activities caused by this project.